madhuri7112/magic-chrome/README.md

 ## What is built till now?

-- Blocking of some websites(social networking site especially) except on certain days of the week
+- Blocks some websites(social networking site especially) except on certain days of the week
    \- helps me in not wasting time on facebook :P